How to Study for the SAT | Test Guide and Prep Hacks

 3. Find out what kind of learner you are.

 This step doesn’t necessarily have to sit in this slot but it would be nice for you to learn what kind of learner you are before you proceed with the next steps.
 Why?
 By figuring out how you learn stuff, you’ll be able to effectively find the best way to study for the SAT.

 For example, you tend to grasp new concepts and ideas better by reading about them.
 With this information, you can just opt to self-study and use the best SAT books as your primary study materials.
 The official SAT study guide would come in handy for such learners, so it will be best to get it if you intend to self-study.

-If you need some assistance or instruction to learn new things, you might be better off enrolling in an SAT prep course.
+If you need some assistance or instruction to learn new things, you might be better off enrolling in an SAT prep course, of which we reviewed several here.
 You can choose an in-classroom or an online program.
 These after-school programs are practically tutorial sessions that will have you work with an expert and other students preparing for the exam.

 Visual learners, however, might find it more challenging to prepare for the SAT.
 Most printed materials are text-heavy so you might need to look for some alternatives.
 There are some instructional videos online, though, so there’s still a good chance that you’ll find good study materials that can help you out.

 4. Create a study plan according to your learning style.

 Now that you have all of the basic information that you need to craft yourself a personalized scheme to get ready for the SAT, you can already start creating a study plan.
 With this, you can map out the topics that you need to cover on a solid timeline that will have you ready by the test day.